-What is it that distinguishes 'good' leaders from 'mediocre' ones?
-Is it their decision-making abilities, their charismatic persuasiveness, or the clarity of their vision?
-Do great leaders have these qualities naturally, or were they acquired at college?
+Is it their ability to make good decisions, their charismatic persuasiveness, or the clarity of their vision?
+And do the best leaders have these qualities naturally, or were they acquired at college?

-The good news is that you can learn to be a leader, just as long as you put in the time needed to learn the fundamental skills needed.
-How these skills are applied on a day-to-day basis, however, is what sets good leaders apart from mediocre ones.
+The good news is that you can learn to be a leader, just as long as you take time to learn fundamental leadership skills.
+However, your effectiveness depends on how you apply these skills.

-So, if you want to be a better leader, what specifically do you need to learn to do?
-Do you need to go business school to learn these things?
-Or can you learn them on the job?
+So, what do you have to learn if you want to be a better leader?
+And do you need to go business school to learn these things, or can you learn them on the job?

 J. Sterling Livingston, a professor at Harvard Business School, attempted to answer these questions by studying the connection between formal education and successful leadership.
 In 1971, he published "The Myth of the Well-Educated Manager" in the Harvard Business Review.

-One of Livingston's conclusions was that a formal business education, such as an MBA, was not a good predictor of leadership success in the long term.
+One of Livingston's conclusions was that a formal business education, such as an MBA, was not a good predictor of long-term leadership success.
 This finding is much less surprising today than it was back in the early 1970s.
-However, his other main observation is as relevant today as it was back then – namely, that four key skills define successful leadership:
+However, his other main observation is as relevant today as it was back then – namely, that four key skills define successful leadership...